-If you remember 4 H’s and four T’s, as a way of helping us remember what they are.
+If you remember 4 H’s and 4 T’s, you will be able to remember the main causes of non-shockable rhythms.
 And when we are carrying out a cardiac arrest scenario, we will always bear these causes of that cardiac arrest in mind.
 They are known as reversible causes, and the four H’s are: Hypoxia, hypothermia, hypovolemia and then hypo or hypercalcaemia, natremia, or kalemia, basically, metabolic imbalances.
 We can also include hyper-ions, I.e. Acidosis in that H. Looking at the four T’s, we’re looking at a cardiac tamponade, a tension pneumothorax, toxins and thromboembolic.
-The ones that we see most frequently in the pre-hospital setting, are thromboembolic following a myocardial infarct or a large CVA.
+The ones that we see most frequently in the pre-hospital setting, are thromboembolic following a myocardial infarction or a large CVA.